Chapter 1: 0 – 12 years

 Chapter 3: 25-today

-Despite exploring the world, he could never really let go of his first love from the neighboring village.
-He married her in 2016 and the adventure shifted from white sandy beaches and vast seas to building sandcastles in the sandbox and splashing around in the children’s pool with his three kids.
+Privately, despite exploring the world, he could never really let go of his first love from the neighboring village.
+He married her in 2016 and the adventure shifted from skydiving, river rafting and bungee jumping to building sandcastles at the beach and splashing around in the children’s pool with his three kids.

 A different kind of adventure.
 To his surprise, by far no less horizon-expanding than traveling the world as he used to do before.